alex-cernat/evs_mm_DE_equivalence/README.md

 - results from Pablo and Tobias
 - scales with 0 in the excel
 - what scales to use
+- agree on groups, sequance of models and weighting`

 # Data used